Backbase/variants/docs/USAGE.md

 > NOTE: Edit the file variants.yml accordingly.

 #### Variants Spec
 Your `variants.yml` spec will contain all the necessary fields.
-The information within `xcodeproj` and `targets` sections are populated automatically if a `.xcodeproj` is found in your working directory - otherwise, you'll be asked to update the placeholders in this file.
+The information within `xcodeproj` and `target` section are populated automatically if a `.xcodeproj` is found in your working directory - otherwise, you'll be asked to update the placeholders in this file.
 It comes with one variant named `default`, which will be used whenever a variant isn't specified.
 You can then include custom variants, for which the following settings are required:
 * `name`
 * `version_name`
 * `version_number`